EricssonResearch/EST-OSCORE/draft-selander-ace-coap-est-oscore.md

 OSCORE is designed for constrained environments, building on IoT standards such as CoAP, CBOR {{RFC7049}} and COSE {{RFC8152}}, and has in particular gained traction in settings where message sizes and the number of exchanged messages needs to be kept at a minimum, see e.g. {{I-D.ietf-6tisch-minimal-security}}, or for securing multicast CoAP messages {{I-D.ietf-core-oscore-groupcomm}}.
 Where OSCORE is implemented and used for communication security, the reuse of OSCORE for other purposes, such as enrollment, reduces the implementation footprint.

-Another way to optimize the performance of certificate enrollment and certificate based authentication is the use of more compact representations of EST payloads (see {{cbor-payloads}}) and of X.509 certificates (see {{I-D.raza-ace-cbor-certificates}}.
+Another way to optimize the performance of certificate enrollment and certificate based authentication is the use of more compact representations of EST payloads (see {{cbor-payloads}}) and of X.509 certificates (see {{I-D.mattsson-cose-cbor-cert-compress}}.

 ## EST-coaps operational differences {#operational}